 Join us on a 14-day Magical Turkey tour where you are taken to irresistible destinations.
 Turkey is a land of classic wonders.
-Travel to Bursa, the Green City and visit Yalova, a famous it's hot springs.
+Travel to Bursa, the Green City and visit Yalova, famous its hot springs.
 Be amazed by the architecture of the Hagia Sophia in Istanbul and the well-preserved Greek structures in Ephesus.
 Visit Pamukkale with its pristine white terraces and the perfect place for a thermal bath to revitalize the body and soul.
 Make your way to the Mediterranean coastal city of Antalya.
-The city has built up a splendid holiday reputation and known as the Turkish Riviera.
+The city has built up a splendid holiday reputation and is known as the Turkish Riviera.
 Blessed with long sunny beaches, historical sites, and its beautiful Old City Kaleiçi.
 Your journey will take you northwards via Konya, a popular pilgrimage destination for Sufis and home to the whirling dervishes.
 Spend your last two days in Cappadocia, created over millennia of years.
 Explore the rock valleys and moon-like landscapes, underground cities, and caves

 At a glance

 |Day 1||Arrive Istanbul.
 Meet and transfer to your hotel|

 |Day 2||Full-day Istanbul tour visiting the Ottoman and Byzantine Relics|

 |Day 4||Travel to Bursa followed by city tour.
 Overnight in Bursa|

 |Day 6||Return to Istanbul.
 Flight to Izmir|

 |Day 9||Onwards to Antalya|

 |Day 11||Depart for Konya|

 |Day 12||Konya morning tour and travel to Cappadocia|